Ozioma45/mini_message_board/readme.md

-Here’s your updated README file with improved clarity and structure, ensuring it accurately reflects the features and functionality of your Mini Message Board project:

----

 # Mini Message Board

 A simple message board application built with **Node.js** and **Express**, using **EJS** as the templating engine.
 This application allows users to view, add, and read messages.
 It includes basic CRUD functionality, a user-friendly interface, and custom styling.